ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 >
 {:.challenge}

+>
+> ## Pro-tip: YAML anchors
+> If you want to avoid repetition, you can use YAML anchors as seen in the recipe above.
+{:.callout}

 > ## Additional datasets
 >
 > So far we have defined the datasets in the datasets section of the recipe.